Tygrys11/Tygrys11/README.md

     <img src="https://img.shields.io/github/followers/Tygrys11?logo=github&style=for-the-badge&color=5502b5&labelColor=0f172a" /></a>
 </p>

-<h4 align="left">My real name is Justyna, I'm 16 years old and I want to become frontend developer in the future.
+<p align="left">My real name is Justyna, I'm 16 years old and I want to become frontend developer in the future.
 Interested in animation and creating websites.
-I like to learn new languages and effects.</h4>
+I like to learn new languages and effects.</p>

 <hr>